amreyes11/Final-Project-Grp-4/README.md

 	* counties with higher cases of poverty show lower performance ratings of hospital procedures performed compared to hospitals in counties with less cases of poverty.

 	* higher number of adverse cases and a higher risk adjusted rate are seen in more poverty-ridden counties with worse hospital ratings than in less poverty-ridden counties.

 # Project Review
-Other factors that could potentially provide affect the data exploration phase and paint a different, perhaps more insightful picture:
+Other factors that could potentially affect the data exploration phase and paint a different, perhaps more insightful picture:

 	1. Social Determinants of the Health Theory Model
 	2. Examining the levels of the following for practitioners:
 			*  Training
 			*  Education
+	3. Access a deep dive in mortality and birth rate
+	4. Biased data observed